inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 Creating VLAN policies
 ~~~~~~~~~~~~~~~~~~~~~~

-**TODO** what are VLAN policies?
+.. **TODO** what are VLAN policies?

-**TODO** how to add policy submodule?
+.. **TODO** how to add policy submodule?

-**TODO** what it is, where it is and how to add it
+.. **TODO** what it is, where it is and how to add it

+For VLANs to be useful, we need to set up policies that govern how packets are assigned to VLANs.
-In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, based on incoming and outgoing interfaces.
+In Ethernet switches, VLAN policies specify this, based on incoming and outgoing interfaces, and also how packets are filtered on interfaces **TODO**
 VLAN policies can be created using the :ned:`VlanPolicyLayer` submodule, which is an optional submodule of the bridging layer in :ned:`EthernetSwitch`.
 (The bridging layer contains optional submodules such as **TODO**)

+.. /how packets are assigned to VLANs

+**TODO** also, VLAN IDs can be assigned in hosts' interfaces as well (static mapping?)

 ..
+In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, and how they are filtered on interfaces.

+..
 In Ethernet switches, VLAN policies specify the set of allowed VLAN IDs at various incoming and outgoing interfaces, and can add/alter VLAN tags.

 ..
 In Ethernet switches, VLAN policies specify the set of allowed VLAN IDs at various incoming and outgoing interfaces, and can map vlan ids

-**TODO** what is the bridging layer and defaults ?
+.. **TODO** what is the bridging layer and defaults ?

 ..
 To add it, the ``vlanPolicy`` submodule's type needs to be specified.